JShad30/the_recipe_store/README.md

 ### About and Contact pages

 In the bottom right of the footer on every page, you will find links to the 'About' and 'Contact' pages.
 If the user has any questions about the site or their account, they are able to visit the 'Contact' page and send a message.
 The 'About' page has been created for those users that would like more information about the site, maybe before they create and account.
-In the text, they are able to find links to the 'Contact' and 'Sing Up' pages.
+In the text, they are able to find links to the 'Contact' and 'Sign Up' pages.

 ## Features